2009 New York Giants season

 The 2009 New York Giants season was the 85th season for the team in the National Football League (NFL).
 It was the team's final season in Giants Stadium; in 2010, the Giants moved into New Meadowlands Stadium.
-The Giants hoped to improve upon their 12–4 record, avenge their divisional round loss to the Philadelphia Eagles and make the playoffs for the fifth straight year.
+The Giants hoped to improve upon their 12–4 record from 2008, avenge their divisional round loss to the Philadelphia Eagles and make the playoffs for the fifth straight year.
 Despite starting 5–0 to begin the season, they went 3–8 in their next 11 games and finished 3rd in the NFC East.

-They were eliminated from playoff contention for the first time since 2004 in Week 16, after the Packers and Cowboys both won.
+They were eliminated from playoff contention for the first time since 2004 in Week 16, after the Green Bay Packers and Dallas Cowboys both won.
 They played teams from the NFC South and AFC West as per the schedule rotation, as well as their regular games with their NFC East rivals.
 For head coach Tom Coughlin, this was his 6th season as the coach of the Giants.
-This season also saw the Giants play on Thanksgiving for the first time since 1992.
-They lost to the Denver Broncos 26-6.
+This season also saw the Giants play on Thanksgiving Day for the first time since 1992.
+They lost to the Denver Broncos 26–6.

 Players

 Movement

 The Giants signed free-agent defensive end Chris Canty, formerly of the Dallas Cowboys, on March 1, 2009.
 Canty moved to defensive tackle in the Giants' 4–3 scheme.
-On April 3, 2009, the Giants released WR Plaxico Burress.
+On April 3, 2009, the Giants released wide receiver Plaxico Burress.

 Free agents

-2009 NFL Draft
+2009 NFL draft

-After finishing the 2008 season with a 12–4 record, the Giants held the 29th selection in the 2009 NFL Draft.
+After finishing the 2008 season with a 12–4 record, the Giants held the 29th selection in the 2009 NFL draft.
 With the pick they closed the gap left by Plaxico Burress in the roster, selecting wide receiver Hakeem Nicks of North Carolina.
 Then in the second round, they selected linebacker Clint Sintim of Virginia with the 45th pick and offensive tackle William Beatty of Connecticut with the 60th pick.
 Early in the second day of the draft, the Giants traded picks 91 of Round 3 and 164 of Round 5 to Philadelphia Eagles for their pick 85 of Round 3.
 With this pick the Giants selected another wide receiver, Ramses Barden of Cal Poly.
 In the same round they selected tight end Travis Beckum of Wisconsin with the 100th pick of the draft.
 In the following rounds they selected running back Andre Brown of North Carolina State with the 129th pick in fourth round, quarterback Rhett Bomar of Sam Houston State with the 151st pick in the fifth round, defensive back DeAndre Wright of New Mexico with the 200th pick in the sixth round and with their final pick in the seventh round they selected another defensive back, Stoney Woodson of South Carolina with pick 238.